Skip to main content

 Glances can be launched with the glances command.
 You'll need to run it in web server mode, using the -w option for the API to be reachable.
 If you don't plan on using the Web UI, then you can disable it using --disable-webui.
 See the command reference docs for more info.

-If Glaces is running on a Windows system it is recommanded to add the following arguments --disable-plugin all --enable-plugin cpu,mem,diskio,ip,network,containers,quicklook,load,fs,alert -w This is due to Glances not being that stable on windows, so disabling all plugins that aren't used by Dashy widgets can save on ressources.
+If Glances is running on a Windows system it is recommended to add the following arguments --disable-plugin all --enable-plugin cpu,mem,diskio,ip,network,containers,quicklook,load,fs,alert -w This is due to Glances not being that stable on windows, so disabling all plugins that aren't used by Dashy widgets can save on ressources.

 All Glance's based widgets require a hostname.
 All other parameters are optional.